 How To Test MAPI over HTTP Connections?

-You can use the Test-OutlookConnectivity cmdlettest to test the end-to-end MAPI over HTTP connection.
-However, you need to enable the Microsoft Exchange Health Manager (MSExchangeHM) service to use the Test-OutlookConnectivity cmdlet.
+You can use the Test-OutlookConnectivity cmdlettest to test the end-to-end MAPI over the HTTP connection.
+However, you must enable the Microsoft Exchange Health Manager (MSExchangeHM) service to use the Test-OutlookConnectivity cmdlet.

 Advantages of MAPI over HTTP

 - MAPI over HTTP uses a more efficient way to interact with Exchange mailboxes than RPC.
-Even though if you look at the architecture both MAPI and RPC are encapsulated within HTTP.
-Still, users can reconnect to the Exchange server more quickly after the network is disrupted when they are using MAPI over HTTP instead of Outlook Anywhere.
-The reconnection also works faster for MAPI if the computer is coming out of sleep or hibernation.
+Even if you look at the architecture, both MAPI and RPC are encapsulated within HTTP.
+Still, users can reconnect to the Exchange server more quickly after the network is disrupted using MAPI over HTTP instead of Outlook Anywhere.
+The reconnection also works faster for MAPI if the computer comes out of sleep or hibernates.

-- It is a more secure option when it comes to switching from one network to another.
-For example, if you want to switch from the office network to your personal cellular network.
+- It is a more secure option when switching from one network to another.
+For example, if you want to switch from the office to your cellular network.

-- The server maintains the session that was going on before you switched the network for a considerable period of time.
+- The server maintains the session that was going on before you switched the network for a considerable period.

-- When you are not using the in-office network, MAPI over HTTP is a more secure and reliable protocol for Outlook clients to connect to the Exchange Server 2019.
+- MAPI over HTTP is a more secure and reliable protocol for Outlook clients to connect to the Exchange Server 2019 when not using the in-office network.

-- The sole goal of Outlook to switch over to MAPI/HTTP is to provide a better user experience by delivering the emails at a much faster rate, across all types of connections by providing faster connection times to Exchange.
+- The sole goal of Outlook in switching over to MAPI/HTTP is to provide a better user experience by delivering emails at a much faster rate across all types of connections by providing faster connection times to Exchange.

-- Greater reliability and stability of the Outlook and Exchange connections by moving the transport layer to the industry-standard HTTP model.
-This makes the transport errors easier to detect and thus, enhances the recoverability.
+- More excellent reliability and stability of the Outlook and Exchange connections by moving the transport layer to the industry-standard HTTP model.
+This makes the transport errors more straightforward to detect and, thus, enhances the recoverability.

-Note: In case you are facing any MAPI related error refer to this article.
+Note: If facing any MAPI related error, refer to this article.

-Though earlier versions of Outlook relied on RPC and it delivered significant advantages to application developers.
-However, because RPS is an older mechanism MAPI took over.
-RPC’s limitation was that it was actually developed to work across LANs rather than across the Web.
+Earlier versions of Outlook relied on RPC, delivering significant advantages to application developers.
+However, because RPS is an older mechanism, MAPI took over.
+RPC’s limitation was that it was developed to work across LANs rather than the Web.

 MAPI over HTTP enabled the communication between Messaging API (MAPI) clients and servers across an HTTP connection without using remote procedure calls (RPCs).

-However, even after Outlook is so advanced you can still face MAPI errors in Outlook.
-In such scenarios, you need to use a professional tool like Remo PST Repair Tool to fix all these MAPI errors on your Outlook 2010, 2016, 2019, etc. This tool can easily fix any corruption or error in the Outlook PST file by scanning your corrupt Outlook data file and then extracting the important data from being lost.
+However, even after Outlook is so advanced, you can still face MAPI errors in Outlook.
+In such scenarios, you must use a professional tool like Remo PST Repair Tool to fix all these MAPI errors on your Outlook 2010, 2016, 2019, etc. This tool can quickly fix any corruption or error in the Outlook PST file by scanning your corrupt Outlook data file and then extracting the important data from being lost.